keboola/developers-docs/extend/component/running/index.md

 environment bindings for you to take care of.

-Before you start, make sure you have [Docker set up correctly](/extend/component/docker-tutorial/setup/), particularly that you know your *host path* for [sharing files](/extend/component/docker-tutorial/setup#sharing-files) and that you understand the basic concepts of creating a [Dockerized application](/extend/component/docker-tutorial/howto/).
+Before you start, make sure you have [Docker set up correctly](/extend/component/docker-tutorial/setup/), particularly that you know your **host path** for [sharing files](/extend/component/docker-tutorial/setup#sharing-files) and that you understand the basic concepts of creating a [Dockerized application](/extend/component/docker-tutorial/howto/).
-In this guide, we will use `/user/johndoe/data/` as the *host path* containing the [data folder](/extend/common-interface/folders/).
+In this guide, we will use `/user/johndoe/data/` as the **host path** containing the [data folder](/extend/common-interface/folders/).

 You can also run your component in your own environment.
 In that case, set the `KBC_DATADIR` environment variable to point to the data folder.
 With this approach, you loose the advantage of the properly defined environment, but in some cases, it may be a nice shortcut.

-For more details on how to develop a component, see the corresponding [tutorial](/extend/component/tutorial/) especially the part on [debugging](/extend/component/tutorial/debugging/).
+For more details on how to develop a component, see the corresponding [tutorial](/extend/component/tutorial/), especially the part on [debugging](/extend/component/tutorial/debugging/).

 ## Basic Run
-The basic run command we use (assuming that we want to run [`keboola-test.ex-docs-tutorial`](https://github.com/keboola/ex-docs-tutorial) component) is as follows:
+The basic run command we use (assuming that we want to run the [`keboola-test.ex-docs-tutorial`](https://github.com/keboola/ex-docs-tutorial) component) is as follows:

     docker run --volume=/user/johndoe/data/:/data --memory=4000m --net=bridge -e KBC_RUNID=123456789 -e KBC_PROJECTID=123 -e KBC_DATADIR=/data/ -e KBC_CONFIGID=test-123 quay.io/keboola/keboola-test.ex-docs-tutorial